MingchenXia/home/readme.md

   </details>
 - I will be an assistant professor at the <a href="https://en.igp.ustc.edu.cn/main.htm">Institute of Geometry and Physics</a> in <a href="https://en.wikipedia.org/wiki/Hefei">Hefei</a> from July 2025 on.

+Email: <xiamingchen2008@gmail.com>

+> Good to know before contacting me:
-Email: <xiamingchen2008@gmail.com> With a few exceptions, I refuse to contribute to french journals (including submitting papers, providing quick opinions or full reports).
+  - With a few exceptions, I refuse to contribute to french journals.
+  - I stopped working on K-stability since 2021.

 ![Voleurs](Pictures/voleurs.JPG)